 Let us get one thing straight: there is no ONE universally applicable list of a PMO’s functions and responsibilities.
 The PMO functions and their prioritization always depend on the type of project the project management office (PMO) is expected to manage in a multi-project environment.
-At the same time they also depend on the individual objectives a PMO is meant to achieve.
+At the same time, they also depend on the individual objectives you would like to achieve with your PMO.
+This article provides an overview of many possible project management office functions.

-What is more, the extensive PMO survey conducted by TPG The Project Group provided very interesting and data in this field.
-The results show how often PMOs are engaged in which area of responsibility and how well established these individual areas are.
+In the extensive PMO survey conducted by TPG The Project Group in 2020, we also asked about PMO functions.
+The results show how often PMOs are engaged in which of the six areas of responsibility and how well established these individual areas are at the respondents’ companies.
 This provides you with a good comparison as well as ideas for functions you could consider next for your PMO.

 Let us start.